 Dr. Lisel HintzAssistant Professor of International Relations, Johns Hopkins University School of Advanced International Studies

 Josh RudolphSenior Fellow for Malign Finance, Alliance for Securing Democracy

-Josh Rudolph is the senior fellow for malign finance at the Alliance for Securing Democracy at the German Marshall Fund.
-He is an expert in the financial channels that enable autocratic efforts to undermine and interfere in dem...
+Josh Rudolph is the senior fellow and head of the malign finance and corruption team at the Alliance for Securing Democracy (ASD) at GMF.
+As an expert in the financial channels through which autocrats undermine and interfere in...